smithy-lang/smithy-kotlin/docs/design/event-streams.md

 NOTE: There are types and internal details here not important to the design of how customers will interact with streaming requests/responses (e.g. serialization/deserialization).
 Those details are subject to change and not part of this design document.
-The focus here should be on the way streaming is exposed to a customer.
+The focus here is on the way streaming is exposed to a customer.

 The signatures generated match that of binary streaming requests and responses.
-Notably that output streams take a lambda instead of returning the response directly.
+Notably that output streams take a lambda instead of returning the response directly (see [binary-streaming design](binary-streaming.md) which discusses this pattern).
 The response (and event stream) are only valid in that scope, after which the resources consumed by the stream are closed and no longer valid.